Steven Wilson: Diversification and collaborations

 Wilson did an interview with German musician and composer Klaus Schulze.
 Schulze was an important figure of the Krautrock movement.
 This interview is featured as bonus material in Schulze's Live DVD, Rheingold.

 Wilson has become known for his 5.1 surround sound mixes, with the 2007 Porcupine Tree album Fear of a Blank Planet nominated for a Grammy Award in the "Best Mix For Surround Sound" category.
-It was also voted #3 album of the year by Sound And Vision.
+It was also voted No. 3 album of the year by Sound And Vision.
 Wilson has worked on several other surround sound projects, which have included remixing the Jethro Tull and King Crimson back catalogues, as well as Marillion's 1985 album Misplaced Childhood.
 The Anathema album We're Here Because We're Here was mixed by Wilson and he is thanked in the album liner notes, and he mixed two songs on their subsequent album Distant Satellites.
 He also did the remix for In the Land of Grey and Pink by Canterbury scene band Caravan.
 The first three new editions were issued in October 2009, with more emerging in batches over the coming years.
 Wilson is responsible for the 5.1 and new stereo mixes of the 1992 XTC album Nonsuch in 2013, as well as the Gentle Giant albums The Power and the Glory and Octopus in 2014 and 2015, respectively.
-In 2018, he released Yes: The Steven Wilson Remixes consisting of Yes albums The Yes Album (1971), Fragile (1971), Close to the Edge (1972), the double album Tales From Topographic Oceans (1973), and Relayer (1974).
+In 2018, he released Yes: The Steven Wilson Remixes, consisting of the albums The Yes Album (1971), Fragile (1971), Close to the Edge (1972), the double album Tales From Topographic Oceans (1973), and Relayer (1974).

+Wilson's other remixes include the Who's Who's Next, Tears for Fears' Songs from the Big Chair and The Seeds of Love, Van Morrison's Moondance, Sister Sledge's We Are Family, Nile Rodgers & Chic's first five studio albums, Ultravox's Vienna, Suede's self-titled debut album, and Roxy Music's self-titled debut album.

 Solo career

 2003–2010: Cover Version

-During 2003–2010 Wilson released a series of six two-track CD singles under his own name, each one featuring a cover version and an original Steven Wilson song (or in one case a Wilson arrangement of a traditional song).
-It featured songs by Canadian singer Alanis Morissette, Swedish pop group ABBA, UK rock band The Cure, Scottish songwriter Momus, Prince, and Scottish singer/songwriter Donovan.
+Between 2003 and 2010, Wilson released a series of six two-track CD singles under his own name.
+Each single featured a cover version and an original song - or, in one case, a Wilson arrangement of a traditional song.
+It featured songs by Canadian singer Alanis Morissette, Swedish pop group ABBA, English rock band the Cure, Scottish songwriter Momus, American musician Prince, and Scottish singer-songwriter Donovan.

 Separate from the Cover Versions series, Wilson has also contributed a cover version of the Cardiacs song "Stoneage Dinosaurs".
 The song was featured on Leader of the Starry Skies: A Tribute to Tim Smith, Songbook 1, which is a fundraising compilation album released in December 2010 to benefit the hospitalised Cardiacs leader Tim Smith, whom Wilson has cited as a major inspiration spiritually, if not necessarily in style.

-The complete collection of the cover version songs was released as an album titled 'Cover Version' in 2014.
+The complete collection of the cover version songs was released as an album titled Cover Version in 2014.